SAlexandru/XCore/README.md

 ## XCore
-Framework for Software Analysis Tool Development
+A Tool for Software Analysis Tool Development

 ## Copyright and license